Extending parental leave

 An employee on unpaid parental leave can apply to extend their leave.
 The amount of time they can extend their leave depends on their original leave period.

-Any extension has to be taken straight after the original unpaid parental leave period.
+Any extension needs to be taken straight after the original unpaid parental leave period.